matthewseaman/pyTanks.SwiftPlayer/README.md

 The default player is `SimplePlayer`, which simply travels in random directions and attempts shooting at enemy tanks without considering walls.

+### Working in Xcode ###
+To work on a fork in Xcode, run `swift package generate-xcodeproj` from the command line while inside the working directory.
+After opening the file, be sure to change the project target to macOS 10.12 instead of 10.10.
+This allows it to be built, run, and debugged inside Xcode.

 ## Create Your Own Tank AI ##
 The pyTanks Swift Player is designed to allow the creation of many different `Player` AIs in the same project.
 The `main.swift` script inside the "pyTanks" target then initializes a specific `Player` and passes it to the game loop to act as the tank's brain.
 In this way, many different `Player` objects may be created, but only one may be used at a time.